 So, how does a 401(k) work?
 We’ve got answers to some of the most common 401(k) questions.

 Here’s the 401(k) explained: You put money into a retirement plan sponsored by your employer and the money hopefully grows with a tax advantage over time.
 In most cases, you choose how much money you want to contribute to your 401(k) based on a percentage of your income.
 Your employer automatically withholds a portion of each paycheck and puts it into the account.

-With a traditional 401(k), this money is taken out of your paycheck before taxes are figured, providing you with the chance to reduce your taxes today.
+With a traditional 401(k), this money is taken out of your paycheck before federal income taxes are figured, providing you with the chance to reduce your taxes today.
 You pay taxes on the money when you withdraw it from your account during retirement.
 In exchange for this increased tax efficiency, you agree to hold off on any withdrawals until you reach age 59 ½.
-Some employers offer a Roth 401(k) alternative.
-With a Roth plan, you don’t get an immediate tax deduction because Roth contributions are made with after-tax money.
+Some employers offer a Roth 401(k) option.
+In a plan that allows Roth contributions, you don’t get an immediate tax deduction because Roth contributions are made with after-tax money.
 Instead, you expect that your money grows tax-free and you can withdraw it without paying taxes.

 How much you can contribute to a 401(k) depends on the limits set by the IRS each year.
 The IRS takes a look at inflation and other market-related factors to determine limits on annual contributions.
 For example, for 2019, the limit is $19,000.
 For those 50 or older, the IRS allows “catch-up” contributions of up to $6,000 above the $19,000 limit.

 However, it’s a good idea to review the annual limits because they might change.
 If you’re already contributing the limit, and it rises, you might want to adjust your contributions in the new year to boost your savings.